Export Market Development Grants (EMDG)

 - Know-how that mainly resulted from work done in Australia.

-Please review the website for list of ineligible expenses and exports.
+Please refer to EMDG in Brief for the list of ineligible expenses and exports.

 Main Assessment Criteria